vasilisalmpanis/vasilisalmpanis.github.io/vasilisalmpanis/src/content/blog/kfs-signals.md

-Now there could be bugs hiding in this code in case this task is preempted in between getting the task and setting the bit, and in this case locking and refcounting would help us solve these problems, but our goal for this blog post is to get the general idea of how to implement signals and not present a production ready solution.
+Now there could be bugs hiding in this code in case this task is preempted in between getting the task and setting the bit, and in this case locking and refcounting would help us solve these problems, but our goal for this blog post is to get the general idea of how to implement signals and not to present a production ready solution.